iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 ## What is beefy?

-beefy is a static web server with built-in JavaScript bundling.
+[beefy](https://github.com/chrisdickinson/beefy) is a static web server with built-in JavaScript bundling.

-It was made to work with Browserify by default, but if you use the `--bundler` command line argument, you can specify r.js as your bundler of choice.
+It was made to work with [browserify](https://github.com/substack/node-browserify) by default, but if you use the `--bundler` command line argument, you can specify r.js as your bundler of choice.

 We are going to use this to run r.js each time our `main.js` file is requested.